Usman554433/Cpp-PF-OOP-DSA/PF/arrays/README.md

 - Input: nums1 = [1,3], nums2 = [2]
 - Output: 2.00000
 - Explanation: merged array = [1,2,3] and median is 2.

+TASK-6:
+Write a program which should detect whether a given matrix is identity or not.
+An identity matrix is a matrix is a matrix whose diagonal entries are 1 and non- diagonal entries are 0.

+TASK-7:
+Write a program for addition/subtraction of two Matrices of same size.

+TASK-8:

+TASK-9:

+TASK-10:

+TASK-11:

+TASK-12: